Effects of salinity on flows of dense colloidal suspensions: Experimental set-up

 The observation is made with the custom-made experimental set-up shown in Figure~\ref{fig:exp_setup} \textbf{a)}.
 It is a horizontal video-microscopy apparatus, made of a CCD camera (\textit{Basler acA2440-75um}) linked to a microscope turret with long working distance microscope objectives (\textit{Olympus MPLFLN x10}, and \textit{LUCPLFLN x20}) through a lens tube (\textit{InfiniTube\texttrademark Standard}), in front of a motorized rotation stage (\textit{Newport URB100CC}), with a manual 2D translation (\textit{Owis KT 90-D56-EP}) for the sample holder.
 To guarantee correct visualization of the sample, the rotation axis of the rotation stage is aligned with the optical axis of the video-microscopy system with a very high precision (up to a few microns).
 This axis is horizontal, so that the field of view contains the vertical gravity vector.
 To avoid external vibration, the whole set-up in installed on an optical table with passive isolation mounts (\textit{Thorlabs PWA075}).

 Before each measurement, the sample is shaken so that the particles are suspended, then let to sediment for \SI{8}{\minute}, ensuring that the initial horizontal state of the pile is the same for each experiment.
-Then, the drums are rotated by an initial angle of \SI{30}{\degree} and images are taken with a logarithmic framerate for \SI{24}{\hour} while the pile relaxes toward horizontal (at the beginning of the experiment the frame-rate is $20$ images per second, at the end it is $10^{-3}$ images per second).
+Then, the drums are rotated by an initial angle $\theta_S = \SI{30}{\degree}$ and images are taken with a logarithmic framerate for \SI{24}{\hour} while the pile relaxes toward horizontal (at the beginning of the experiment the frame-rate is $20$ images per second, at the end it is $10^{-3}$ images per second).
 An example of experimental image is shown in Figure~\ref{fig:exp_setup} \textbf{b)}.
 Thanks to the use of low magnification microscope objectives, we are able to record simultaneously the flows in 20 different drums for each experiment.
-Images are then analyzed using contrast difference (contour finding algorithm from \textit{scikit-image}) to automatically detect the top surface of the pile, and extract its angle $\theta$ as a function of the time $t$.
+Images are then analyzed using contrast difference (contour finding algorithm from \textit{scikit-image}) to automatically detect the top surface of the pile, and extract its angle with respect to the horizontal $\theta$ as a function of the time $t$.
+The typical dispersion between the 20 different angles $\theta_i(t)$ obtained for the 20 different drums in the same experiment is of a few degrees (see fine brown curves in Figure~\ref{fig:main_result}).
+This leads to an accuracy of the average angle better than \SI{0.5}{\degree}.